Rickaym/Asciin.py/docs/basics.rst

 Models
 =======
 Models, they are shapes, angles, text, diagrams, spheres and circles.
-Every model inherits from the :class:`Asciinpy.Model` that provides an interface for a variety of things necessary for subsystem interactions to the model.
+Every model inherits from the :class:`Asciinpy.Plane` that provides an interface for a variety of things necessary for subsystem interactions to the model.

 There are two ways to create your own models.

 1. Subclassing.

-When subclassing :class:`Asciinpy.Model` you are provided a full set of methods that a model should traditionally have such as :obj:`Asciinpy.Model.blit` and :obj:`Asciinpy.Model.collides_with`.
+When subclassing :class:`Asciinpy.Plane` you are provided a full set of methods that a model should traditionally have such as :obj:`Asciinpy.Plane.blit` and :obj:`Asciinpy.Plane.collides_with`.
 These methods can be overidden but avoid it if possible.

 `E.g. 2`

 .. code:: py

-   from Asciinpy import Model
+   from Asciinpy import Plane

-   class MyModel(Model):
+   class MyModel(Plane):
       def __init__(self, ...):
          super().__init__() # necessary